joao-cdf/wol/README.md

 systemctl start wol.service
 ```

+--

-You can check it's execution by running:
+You can check if the service is running:
 ```bash
 systemctl status wol.service
 ```